Avi-Cohen-Nehemia/team-picker/README.md

 - Make the app responsive/mobile-friendly .
 - Ability to reshuffle teams fairly based on total skill level.
 - Abilty to set winning score which ends the current game automatically.
-- Individual delete button for each player during the "players-creation" phase.
 - Building back-end API to keep track of match history.